mvanthoor/rustic-book/src/back_matter/faq.md

 newer versions of C and C++ are adding more modern features, they can never escape their (unsafe) roots completely.

-And, one of the main reasons to avoid C or C++ when writing a *chess engine* specifically, isn't technical at all.
+One of the main reasons to avoid C or C++ when writing a *chess engine* specifically, isn't technical at all.
 In my case, it's personal.
 *Everybody* has a chess engine written in C or C++; using a different language is more the exception than the rule.
 I want mine to be written in a different language.

 Preferably, that would be a language as fast as C or C++, but avoiding most or even all the pitfalls of those languages.
 I've looked at different options such as C#, Go, Ada, and others.
 In the end I chose Rust.
+Even though Rust itself is not a perfect language and it can't solve _all_ the problems (it's still possible to create subtle bugs or crash the program), it goes a long way in making memory management and threading a lot easier.

 ## As fast as C, but safe?
 I wanna know!